Final report for FNE20-957

-On 4/15 we sprayed all dormant tree trunks and branches in orchard 1 with Oxidate 2.0 as planned, to eliminate overwintering MLB.
-The spray that fell to the ground surrounding the tree which may have helped sanitize any leaf litter still present.
+On 4/15/20 we sprayed all dormant tree trunks and branches in orchard 1 with Oxidate 2.0 as planned, to eliminate overwintering MLB.
+The spray that fell to the ground surrounding the tree may have helped sanitize any leaf litter still present.
+We also flamed the grass under the trees to further eliminate MLB infested leaf particles.
 We again went over the orchard more thoroughly with the vacuum system on 5/3.
 On 5/14 we sprayed all the trees with Microthiol Disperss and Nu film P spreader/sticker.
 The trees were at full green tip and close to early bloom.
 During the remainder of the season no further fungicide sprays were applied to this orchard, and there were very few indications of either apple scab or Marssonina in any of the 20+ varieties in this orchard.
-This was in part due to the lack of rainfall during infection periods as discussed previously only 7.9″ vs. 18.4″ the previous year (fig 11).
+This was in part due to the lack of rainfall during infection periods as discussed previously only 7.9″ vs. 18.4″ the previous year (fig 7).

 In Orchards 2E and 2W we vacuumed the orchard floors thoroughly and as in Orchard 1 and sprayed tree trunks and lower limbs with Oxidate 2.0.
-In orchard 2W THERE WAS ONE ADDITIONAL TREATMENT DONE WHICH TURNED OUT TO BE VERY IMPORTANT.
+We also sprayed orchard 2e with sulfur and 2w with copper as planned.
+IN ORCHARD 2W THERE WAS ONE ADDITIONAL TEST DONE WHICH TURNED OUT TO BE VERY IMPORTANT.
 In this orchard we selected a few varieties of trees which had two trees in close proximity that were seriously defoliated in 2019 by MLB.
 The varieties we chose were Goldrush, Pristine and Keepsake.
 In 2020 we had very little MLB in any of the orchards including Orchard 2 which had those varieties that we paired for testing, with one important exception, Goldrush.
-In August, the tree that had not received the Oxidate bark and limb spray began to show signs of MLB and by November was totally defoliated (fig 12).
+In August, the tree that had not received the Oxidate bark and limb spray began to show signs of MLB (Figure 9), and by November was totally defoliated (figure 10).

-The tree that had received the Oxidate Bark Spray remained free of Marssonina Blight throughout the season and produced near perfect fruit (figure 13).
+The tree that had received the Oxidate Bark Spray remained free of Marssonina Blight throughout the season and produced near perfect fruit (figure 11) below.

 In Orchard Three we managed the trees as we had done in previous years with through cleanup of fallen leaves and a mid-May green tip spray of sulfur.
 No bark or lower limb sprays of Oxidate were performed in this orchard.
 Throughout the dry 2020 summer the trees remained nearly free of apple scab and MLB.